Geoff Walden

 Jagdtiger 331 was left in the middle of the street, while Jagdtiger 323 was parked in a courtyard opposite.
 Both vehicles had been abandoned due to damage to their final drives, probably as a result of a battle in Neustadt on 22 March in which the 3.Kp. destroyed several U.S. tanks.
 (U.S. National Archives, Army Signal Corps Collection, RG111SC-231625, courtesy Digital History Archive)

-The 1945 photo was shot from the second story of the building across the street; this modern view was shot from ground level (the building appears to be some sort of "house of ill repute," and no-one answered my knocks at the door).
+The 1945 photo was shot from the second story of the building across the street; this modern view was shot from ground level, as the building seemed to be abandoned and locked up when I visited.
 Jagdtiger 323 was parked in the immediate foreground of this photo.

 Jagdtiger 331 had suffered shot damage to the gun mantlet - a chunk was gouged out of the lower right hand side.
 Several other shots had struck the hull front slope, without penetrating.
-(U.S. National Archives, Army Signal Corps Collection, RG111SC)
+(U.S. National Archives, Army Signal Corps Collection, RG111SC-231623, courtesy Digital History Archive)

 JTiger81.jpg (57711 bytes)